MiaRasmussen05/LunationDesign/README.md

    ### Test cases

    - ### As a visiting user, I want to be able to navigate the website to find what I need.
      - The header is at the top of the page on all pages, it is the same on all pages across.
 This is to secure that there is no surprises for the visitors as well as make it easy to navigate the site.
-The header on the sticker page is sticky when you scrool down to make it easier for visitor to move to another page without having to scroll all the way back up again.
+The header on the sticker page is sticky when you scroll down to make it easier for visitor to move to another page without having to scroll all the way back up again.
        ![Navigation bar from desktop to 749px with logo on the side](./READMEimages/HeaderDesktop.PNG)
        ![Navigation bar from 748px and down with logo in between the text logo](./READMEimages/HeaderSmallerScreens.PNG)